mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 300 - Package Hallucination/readme.md

 ![Code Smell 300 - Package Hallucination](Code%20Smell%20300%20-%20Package%20Hallucination.jpg)

 *A chain is only as strong as its weakest link, and hallucinating dependencies will damage your software supply chain.
-DO NOT trust blindly on AI generators.*
+DON'T trust blindly on AI generators.*

 > TL;DR: Avoid hallucinated or fake packages that can compromise security and stability.